derekn/s5cmd-action/README.md

 ### `version`

-The version of s5cmd to download.
+The version of s5cmd to download, optional.
+Leave blank for latest.

 ## Example usage